On Stable and Unstable Behaviours of Certain Rotation Segments: Preliminaries and Previous Results

-The following definition follows Definition 1.6 in page 12 of~\cite{Dumortier}.
-Such study is based on the important work of Takens (See Theorem 4.6 in~\cite{Takens}).
+The following definition appears as Definition 1.6 on page 12 of~\cite{Dumortier}.
+Such a study is based on the important work of Takens (See Theorem 4.6 in~\cite{Takens}).
 Although all the theory in \cite{Dumortier} was stated for $C^\infty$ maps, for the results we consider below, there is no substantial difference in the $C^r$ case.

 \begin{definition} Let $f: (U,p)\to (W,p)$ be a local planar $C^r$-diffeomorphism with an isolated fixed point $p$.
-Assume all eigenvalues of $Df(p)$ are in the unit circle.
-We say $f$ is \textit{of Lojasiewicz type} at $p$, if the following conditions hold. \begin{enumerate} \item let $S$ be the semi-simple part of $Df(p)$ in its Jordan normal form, then up to a $C^r$-coordinate change, there exists a $C^r$ vector field $X$, invariant by $S$, such that, the $r$-jet of $f$ and the $r$-jet of $S \circ X_1$ coincide at $p$, where $X_1$ is the time-1 map of the flow generated by $X$. \item there exists an integer $k\leq r$ constants $C,\delta>0$, such that, for any $z$ with $\|z-p\|\leq \delta,$
+Assume all eigenvalues of $Df(p)$ belong to the unit circle and let $S$ be the semi-simple part of $Df(p)$ in its Jordan normal form.
+Then up to a $C^r$-coordinate change, there exists a formal $C^r$ vector field $X$, invariant under $S$, such that, the $r$-jet of $f$ and the $r$-jet of $S \circ X_1$ coincide at $p$, where $X_1$ is the time-1 map of the formal flow generated by $X$.
+We say $f$ is \textit{of Lojasiewicz type} at $p$, if the following condition holds: \begin{itemize} \item there exists an integer $k\leq r$ and constants $C,\delta>0$, such that, for any $z$ satisfying $\|z-p\|\leq \delta,$ then